Web Based Visualizations

 Impact Reporting

-There are practically countless different tools that can be used for web-based visualizations, although certain tools are better for certain types of users and circumstances.
+There are countless web-based visualization tools, although certain tools are better for certain types of users and circumstances.
 Here are a few of our favorites, going from least technical to most technical:

 The advantage of Datawrapper is that users at all levels of technical competency can use it.
-There’s no coding of any kind required, even though the available features—such as automatic updating, Excel connectivity, and Google Sheet connectivity—are usually limited to more sophisticated developers.
-Options include an open-source base package, an advanced package for $5,990 per year, and an enterprise package priced on a bespoke basis.
+Coding isn’t required, even though the available features—such as automatic updating, Excel connectivity, and Google Sheet connectivity—are suited to developers.
+Options include an open-source base package, an advanced package, and an enterprise package priced on a bespoke basis.

 Web-Based Visualizations For Your Organization